 In the event of a serious incident that poses an immediate threat to members of the campus community, the University has various systems in place for communicating information quickly to those individuals.
 Some or all of these methods of communication may be activated in the event of an immediate threat to the Manchester University campus community.
 These methods include a public address system, Informacast telephone messages, network emails, emergency text messages and voicemail messages sent to cell phones via a mass notification system.
-Employees and students can sign up to receive emergency alerts through Gateway at gateway.manchester.edu.
-During a critical incident, the University will post updates on the Manchester University website: www.manchester.edu.

 Through the publication of this annual report, and through other media, members of the campus community are notified that they should immediately call the Fort Wayne Police Department, 911, and/or Parkview Security/Police, 260-266-1800, of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students and/or employees on campus.
 Parkview Security/Police officers have the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate and document any situation that may cause a significant emergency or dangerous situation.
-In addition, Parkview Security/ Police has the responsibility to respond to such incidents to determine if the situation does in fact pose a threat to the community.
+In addition, Parkview Security/Police has the responsibility to respond to such incidents to determine if the situation does in fact pose a threat to the community.
 If that is the case, Federal law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.

-If Parkview Security/Police officers confirm that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community it is their responsibility to notify the Manchester University Department of Campus Safety, 260-982-5999, who will summon the Crisis Management Team (Safety Supervisors, Information Technology Services (ITS) and Media and Public Relations) who will collaborate to determine the content of the message and will use some or all of the systems described above to communicate the threat to the campus community or to the appropriate segment of the community, if the threat is limited to a particular segment of the population.
+If Parkview Security/Police officers confirm that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community it is their responsibility to notify Manchester University Safety, 260-982-5999, who will summon the Crisis Management Team (Safety Supervisors,

+Information Technology Services (ITS) and Media and Public Relations) who will collaborate to determine the content of the message and will use some or all of the systems described above to communicate the threat to the campus community or to the appropriate segment of the community, if the threat is limited to a particular segment of the population.
 The Crisis Management Team will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including but not limited to security officers, law enforcement, fire and emergency medical personnel), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.